Best CPUs for RTX 5090 in 2025 – our top choices for the Blackwell flagship tested

 However, the 9800X3D has some detriments, too, and it can fall behind in productivity tasks, as we see it fall behind the 265K in some of our tests.
 However, AMD has made progress compared to the 7800X3D.
 It is much improved and a strong consideration for the task if you need it for the job, meaning it’s not just for gamers anymore.

-It also comes on the AM5 platform with a focus on longevity and solid spec in terms of memory and capabilities.
+It also comes on the AM5 platform with a focus on longevity and solid specs in terms of memory and capabilities.
 That should last you a while, along with an upgrade path down the line with some new hardware that might be released in the years after you buy it.

 - Strong multi-core performance